-Question: When is punctuality important for business?
+Question: When is punctuality important for business or at work?

 The importance of being on time is taught to us from a very young age.
 It should be no surprise, then, that lessons in punctuality stay relevant throughout our lives and work.